saptak/envddext/docs/docker-desktop-limitations.md

 **Files Updated**:
 - `backend/main.go` - Complete backend implementation with API endpoints
-- `ui/src/helper/kubernetes.ts` - Now calls backend API instead of direct kubectl
+- `ui/src/helper/kubernetes.ts` - Primarily uses host CLI (`ddClient.extension.host.cli.exec()`) for direct Kubernetes interactions like fetching Gateways and HTTPRoutes.
-- `ui/src/services/` - All services rewritten to use backend API
+- `ui/src/services/` - Services like `loadBalancerService.ts` and `githubTemplateService.ts` have been refactored to primarily use host CLI for Kubernetes status checks and applying URL-based manifests for improved reliability.
+Backend API is used for operations like applying dynamically generated YAML strings (`/apply-yaml`) or managing VM-specific processes.

 ### Kubectl Proxy Management - **Fully Resolved!**